getsentry/sentry-react-native/docs/index.rst

-If you are using the binary version of the package (eg: you ran ``react-native link``) then you additionally need to register the native crash handler in your `AppDelegate.m` after the root view was created:
+If you are using the binary version of the package (eg: you ran ``react-native link``) then you additionally need to register the native crash handler in your `AppDelegate.m` after the root view was created for
+iOS:

 .. sourcecode:: objc